mfaani/mfaani/content/posts/career/being-first-is-a-game-changer/index.md

     appendFilePath: true
 ---

 If you're ahead of others, you become people's go to person.
 It means more involvement.
-More challenge, more opportunities to grow and network.
+More challenge and opportunities to grow and network.

 Being first means you can pave the way for others and be helpful.
-Being first is one of the key traits of a tech lead.
+It's one of the key traits of a lead.

 ## Main Advantages of being first

 You can set the tone, guidelines that you want _others_ to follow.
 And not you following others.
 Often you're late into some bad architecture.
 Folks have already made their decision on the bad architecture.
 Things are already in motion.
 Product has already signed off to the design and it's now a quarterly goal.
 The cost of correcting the mistake is too high.
 It's difficult to get people buy into your plan.

-Being first means you're informed ahead of others and have time more time to react and come up with plans.
+Being first means you're informed ahead of others, have more time to react to feedback and come up with plans.
 You're also the first contact point and often that means you're the contact point with another team which helps build relationships.

-It shows you care.
-The person who's always early to meetings and makes sure the screen sharing and microphone is all working is better looking than someone who's always late and can't get their microphone working properly or has forgot to give share access.
-I recall once I needed to play a video with some intro music and because I rehearsed my presentation with someone, they told me they're hearing nothing.
-It was because Teams was noise suppressing.

 Being early and well-prepared for meetings demonstrates your attentiveness and respect for others' time.
 Consider the person who arrives ahead of schedule, ensuring that all technical aspects, like screen sharing and microphone functionality, are in perfect order.
 This individual not only presents themselves more favorably but also enhances the meeting experience for everyone involved.
 Contrast this with someone who is habitually late, struggles with basic presentation tools, or overlooks essential permissions for content sharing.
 A _rehearsal_ once revealed that the audience couldn't hear the introductory music due to the noise suppression feature in Teams...

 ## How to be first